SKemp25/MyBookshelf-v3/TESTING_GUIDE.md

 1. Go to your Vercel dashboard: https://vercel.com/dashboard
 2. Check that your latest deployment is "Ready" (usually takes 1-2 minutes)
-3. Your app should be live at: `https://mybookshelf2.vercel.app`
+3. Your app should be live at: `https://my-bookshelf-v3.vercel.app` (or check your Vercel dashboard for the correct domain)

 ---